Euler equations and turbulence: analytical approach to intermittency: Active regions

 Then for some absolute constant $c>0$ we have

-In particular, if $d<0$ then $A(t) = \emptyset$ for a.e. $t$. \end{theorem} We thus see that the active regions are regions where most of the characteristic velocity $U_q$ is concentrated, yet the measure of $A_q$ on average does not exceed $V_q$ up to an algebraic multiple.
+In particular, if $D<0$ then $A(t) = \emptyset$ for a.e. $t$. \end{theorem} We thus see that the active regions are regions where most of the characteristic velocity $U_q$ is concentrated, yet the measure of $A_q$ on average does not exceed $V_q$ up to a subexponential factor.
 Inequality \eqref{Ahaus} confirms the dimensional prediction of the $\b$-model, and we will argue in the next section that $A$ indeed represents the set where the energy flux accumulates. \begin{proof} Let $N_q(t)$ be the number of cubes in the union \eqref{Aq}.
 Then trivially

 On the other hand,

 Integrating in time we obtain

 In view of \eqref{atomLr} we have